berryamin/Python/Python-3/Doc/library/functions.rst

    current scope.
 If only *globals* is provided, it must be a dictionary, which will be used for both the global and the local variables.
 If *globals* and *locals* are given, they are used for the global and local variables, respectively.
 If provided, *locals* can be any mapping object.
+Remember that at module level, globals and locals are the same dictionary.
+If exec gets two separate objects as *globals* and *locals*, the code will be executed as if it were embedded in a class definition.

    If the *globals* dictionary does not contain a value for the key ``__builtins__``, a reference to the dictionary of the built-in module